Workiva/w_transport/README.md

 All transport classes are platform-independent and can be configured to work in the browser or on the Dart VM.
-Additionally, all transport classes can be mocked out and controlled through an API included with this library.
+Additionally, all transport classes can be mocked out and controlled through an API included with this library. asdf

 ---